geteff1/Osteoarthritis-Benchmark/README.md

+ltemQA.json--GIQA;
-ltemQA.json--GIQA; Real case QA.json--RCQA; Treatment decision QA 1213.json--TSQA; treatment based QA.json--MOQA;
+Real case QA.json--RCQA;
+Treatment decision QA 1213.json--TSQA; treatment based QA.json--MOQA;

 Guideline-item QA (GIQA), which was developed based on specific items extracted from the clinical guidelines, evaluates the LLMs’ knowledge of these well-established standards.
 The GIQA comprised 337 items.

-Management options QA (MOQA) included summarised recommendations for specific treatments from the included clinical guidelines.
-The MOQA, which comprised 145 items, evaluated LLMs’ knowledge of specific treatment options, as well as their ability to summarise medical evidence.
+Real-case QA (RCQA) included treatment recommendations for 80 real-world patients.
+The RCQA, which comprised 80 items, evaluated LLMs’ capability in formulating treatment recommendations in a more complicated scenario in which individual information is provided, mirroring real-world clinical decision-making.

 Treatment strategy QA (TSQA), which included treatment recommendations for different patient populations, provided treatment recommendations based on the patient’s age, clinical presentation, and other factors.
 The TSQA, which comprised 216 items, evaluated the capability of LLMs to derive treatment recommendations for specific patient types.

-Real-case QA (RCQA) included treatment recommendations for 80 real-world patients.
-The RCQA, which comprised 80 items, evaluated LLMs’ capability in formulating treatment recommendations in a more complicated scenario in which individual information is provided, mirroring real-world clinical decision-making.
+Management options QA (MOQA) included summarised recommendations for specific treatments from the included clinical guidelines.The MOQA, which comprised 145 items, evaluated LLMs’ knowledge of specific treatment options, as well as their ability to summarise medical evidence.